-The controlled camera appears in orange frame.
+The controlled camera appears in orange.

-If the camera is online, the frame of the preview will be red but the rest of the zone will be orange.
+If the camera is on line, the frame of the preview will be red but the rest of the zone will be orange.

-Control with a Joystick
+Controlling with a Joystick

 The PTZ (Pan, Tilt, Zoom) movements assigned to the Joystick are generally: